Visuals3D/vis3d/README.md

 ### Create Service

-A internal service inside a microservice to outsource logik inside an api.
-This must be run in a microservice folder
+A internal service inside a micro service to outsource logic inside an api.
+This must be run in a micro service folder

 ```bash
 vis3d generate service my-service-name